 Class lectures are critical, and the attendance/participation of students is key to creating a healthy discussion period and team environment.
 Students must attend every class.
-If a student fails to attend lectures without notifying the instructor, it will result in a grade penalty.
-With the reality of online classes' reliance on technology, there will be flexibility around attendance and participation.
-The goal will be to work with students to make sure their access needs are met.
-The instructor will work with students if frequent absenteeism or lateness becomes disruptive and explore solutions if the challenges are due to the limitations of remote learning.
+If a student fails to attend lectures without notifying the instructor, it will result in a grade penalty. (see below for more info)

 Recording or filming lectures is forbidden unless it has been discussed with the instructor before class start.
 Please do not photograph the instructor or any student without their permission.
-If you fail to adhere to this rule, you will be asked to leave the class for that period.
+If you fail to ad-here to this rule, you will be asked to leave the class for that period.